Royal Denship

 Royal Denship was a Danish multi-facility conglomerate ship and yacht builder.
-Presently in administration, the company has created some of the world's largest super yachts.
+The company has created some of the world's largest super yachts.

 Royal Denship constructed yachts across six ship yards, constructing motor, expedition and sailing yachts.
 Among Royal Denship’s partners were Assens Shipyard, Danyard Aalborg Yachts, Fredericia Shipyard, Tuco Yacht Vaerft and Aarhus Shipyards.

 On April 3, 2009 Royal Denship was declared bankrupt by the Bankruptcy Court in Aarhus.
+Following a period in administration, the brand was re-established in 2015 as part of the Dutch Hartman Marine Group, though the original company no longer exists.
+Several yachts have since been built and previously produced yachts have been re-fitted under the Royal Denship brand.